Glaciers Then and Now

 1. Explain what glaciers are, how glaciers grow and retreat, and the two types of glaciers: continental and valley (or alpine) glaciers.
 Discuss the climate conditions that are necessary for a glacier to grow (snowy winters and cool summers).
 Discuss the climate conditions that are necessary for a glacier to shrink (warmer).

-6. Discuss as a class how the "then" and "now" photos were similar and different, and hypothesize about the reason for change in glaciers.
+7. Discuss as a class how the older photos were similar and different to the ones from the end of the century, and hypothesize about the reason for change in glaciers.

-• Do all the glaciers in this sample follow the same pattern?
-Are they growing, retreating, or staying the same?
+2. Do all the glaciers in this sample follow the same pattern?
+Are they growing, retreating, or staying the same? (all glaciers in these photos are retreating)

-• What might account for glacier retreat today?
+4. What might account for glacier retreat today? (climate change, warming)

 Background